jan-ferenc/Hunyuan3D/README.md

 ```

 The requirements pin `rembg[gpu]` with `onnxruntime-gpu`, so background removal uses CUDA by default on deployment servers with NVIDIA GPUs.
+DiffDMC via `diso` is also bundled so marching cubes extraction runs on the GPU by default.

 ## Launching the API Server